What is Mohs Micrographic Surgery?

 Mohs Surgery: The Most Effective Treatment for Skin Cancer

-Why is Dr. Joseph Greco a Top Mohs Surgeon?
+Why is Dr. Joseph Greco a Top Mohs Surgeon in Sarasota & Venice, FL?

 • 15-year history as a Mohs surgeon at UCLA, one of the premier hospital systems in the nation; also served as Director of UCLA Santa Monica Dermatology and Dermatologic Surgery for 12 years